ioccc-src/winner/1985/sicherman/README.md

 NOTE: This entry uses non-standard args to main() that do not work with modern compilers.

-NOTE: This entry uses non-standard args to main() that do not work with modern compilers.
+NOTE: This entry requires a non-standard K&R C compiler to compile.

 ## Judges' comments: